By Claire Lerner and Rebecca Parlakian

 Divorce happens.
 And it affects children even when they’re too little to talk about it.
 Here’s how to make a difficult transition easier for babies, toddlers, and preschoolers affected by divorce.

-In the US, about 1 in 5 marriages end by the 5th anniversary and 1 in 2 end by the 20th.1 Whether it’s friendly, furious, or a relief after years of struggling, divorce represents a major change in the lives of children and parents.
+In the U.S., about 1 in 5 marriages end by the 5th anniversary and 1 in 2 end by the 20th.
+Whether it’s friendly, furious, or a relief after years of struggling, divorce with young children represents a major change in their lives.

 Most of all, young children need to know that their people will be there for them, no matter what.
 Babies as young as 3 months old are affected by parents’ emotions.
 So, if parents are fighting, or feeling anxious or sad, their young child knows that something’s not right in his world.

 Although divorce can be a healthy decision for families, young children don’t have any perspective for making sense of this major change.
 It is natural and expected that they will feel grief and loss.